Volunteers are the life blood of foodbanks. Your skills could be just what we need.

 Smethwick CAN Cafe

-This is held weekly on Thursday from 12.00-14.00 at Raglan Road Church, Smethwick, B66 3ND.
+This is held weekly on Thursdays at Raglan Road Church, Smethwick, B66 3ND.
 We are looking for people who can take and serve orders and for suitably qualified people for the kitchen.
+This is currently on a takeaway only basis due to Covid restrictions.

 Your Local Pantry Smethwick

-This is held on Mondays and Thursdays between 10.00-12.00 at Smethwick Library .
 The Pantry is a community food store set up to create a sustainable, long term solution to food poverty by helping people save money on their food bills.
 We are looking for volunteers for a number of roles.
+Please contact Christina Murray directly on [email protected] if you are interested in volunteering at Your Local Pantry.

 If you are interested in volunteering please get in touch, we’d love to hear from you!